Gottlob Heinrich Curt von Tottleben: Expedition to Georgia

 In 1768, with the outbreak of the war with the Ottoman Empire, he was summoned to active service again, this time in Transcaucasia, where, for the first time in the history of the Russo-Turkish wars, Catherine decided to stage a military diversion against the Ottomans' frontier provinces.
-Thus, Totleben became the first commander to have brought an organized Russian military force to Transcaucasia through the Daryal Pass.
+Thus, Totleben became the first commander to have brought an organized Russian military force to Transcaucasia through the Darial Gorge.
 He was instructed to join his forces with King Heraclius II of Georgia who hoped to reconquer the Ottoman-held southern Georgian lands in conjunction with Russia.
 However, Totleben soon quarrelled with the Georgian king and his commanders, whom he despised as "ignorant orientals" and demanded the exclusion of all Georgian officers from a combined army.
 Several Russian officers plotted against Totleben who, in his turn, accused Georgians of instigating all intrigues.
-The relations between the Russian commander and Heraclius were subjected to greater strain in April 1770, when the Russo-Georgian army marched against Akhaltsikhe, the Ottoman stronghold in Georgia.
+The relations between the Russian commander and Heraclius were subjected to greater strain in April 1770, when the Russo-Georgian army marched against Ahıska (Akhaltsikhe), the Ottoman stronghold in Georgia.
 Totleben suddenly showed reluctance to engage in battle and abandoned the king on the battlefield.
 While the battle raged between the Georgians and Turks, Totleben marched to Tiflis and allied himself with a party of oppositionist Georgian nobles to stage a coup.
 However, Heraclius' victory over the Turks at the Battle of Aspindza made this plan unrealizable.
 The Russian government sent Captain Yazykov to investigate the affair, but Totleben had already crossed into Imereti, western Georgia, where he acted more energetically.
-Totleben dispossessed the Turks of the fortresses of Shorapani and Baghdati and helped King Solomon I of Imereti recover his capital Kutaisi on 6 August 1770.
+Totleben dispossessed the Turks of the fortresses of Şorapani (Shorapani) and Bağdati (Baghdati) and helped King Solomon I of Imereti recover his capital Kutaisi on 6 August 1770.
 He then routed 25,000 Ottoman troops on his march to the Black Sea and laid siege to the fortress of Poti.
 However, Totleben again found himself in the centre of intrigues between Solomon and his defiant vassal princes of Mingrelia and Guria who wanted to secure Russian support against each other.
 The siege of Poti did not go well for the besiegers, and Totleben's relations with Solomon rapidly deteriorated.
 Totleben was recalled from Georgia in January 1771 and assigned to lead a division at Warsaw where he soon died.
-(For background, see Russian conquest of the Caucasus.)